Table of Contents

 The Continental Divide as a Meteorological Boundary

-The Physical Mechanisms That Amplify Blizzard Intensity
+Physical Mechanisms That Amplify Blizzard Intensity

-Windward Enhancement and Lee-side Effects
+Windward Enhancement and Lee-Side Effects

-On the windward side of a barrier, air is forced upward, producing heavy snow.
-But the lee-side often experiences a different phenomenon: downslope winds that compress and warm adiabatically.
-Paradoxically, these warm, dry winds (known as Chinook winds) can cause rapid snowmelt and hazardous ice conditions.
-Yet the same downslope wind can also create severe turbulence and gusty winds that blow existing snow into drifts, contributing to whiteout conditions even after snowfall has ended.
+On the windward side of the mountain barrier, air is forced upward, cooling and condensing to produce heavy snow.
+Conversely, the lee side experiences different phenomena, notably strong downslope winds that compress and warm air adiabatically.
+These Chinook winds can cause rapid snowmelt and icy conditions, but they also generate severe turbulence and gusty winds capable of blowing snow into massive drifts.

-Barrier Jets and Low-Level Convergence
+Barrier Jets and Low-Level Convergence Zones

 Case Studies of Record-Breaking Blizzards in the Rockies